 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

+Lunchbox taquitos are a great way to enjoy delicious taco flavors in an easy-to-eat and pack idea!
 For this recipe, the taquitos are baked, so it’s a healthier option and one you can feel good about including in your kid’s lunchbox.

 Black Bean Taquitos